TinkerTools/tinker-openmm-archive/README.md

 # Tinker-OpenMM: An OpenMM Enabled Tinker on GPUs

 <H2><B><I>NOTE: This OpenMM version for use as part of Tinker-OpenMM is now deprecated.
 The current Tinker release on the TinkerTools Github site supports Tinker-OpenMM using the current release of OpenMM available from https://github.com/openmm.
-The modified OpenMM located here should only be used and will only work correctly with earlier releases of Tinker.</I></B></H2>
+The modified OpenMM located here should only be used and will only work correctly with Tinker releases prior to Tinker 8.8.</I></B></H2>

 <H2><B>Introduction</B></H2>